ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Danny Ryan**: Any other things before we close today?

-**Joseph Delong**: For the interop, I just wanna say that the invitations went out to team leads.
+**Joseph Delong**: For the interop, I want to say the invitations went out to team leads.
 Those invitations are good until the 14th.
-And for the Antoine's in the call, that's Bastille Day.

-After that, we're gonna reshuffle and send out more invitations to some of the teams that are wanting to attend.
-So make sure that you register.
+After that, we will reshuffle and send out more invitations to some of the teams that are wanting to attend.

-There are a bunch of teams that haven't registered.
 Please do register in the next 3 days.

 **Danny Ryan**: It's easy and free to register.

-We'll meet in 2 weeks, take a look at the calendar first.
-See ya.
+We will likely meet in 2 weeks, you can take a look at the calendar first.
+Talk to everyone soon.